U-GUIDE: South Dakota pheasant hunting - Fully, Semi or Self Guided pheasant hunting in South Dakota

 Preserve

-On a licensed preserve a minimum of 300 birds must be released the first year and 600 each year thereafter.
-All birds released must be roosters and must be marked by toe-clipping or enlarged nare (nostrils).
-Preserves can release hens but they do not count towards mandated numbers or birds.
-If 800 birds are harvested (680 pen raised and 120 wild) the 800 roosters must be released in their place.
-Replacement birds must be released before hunting can be started on next day.
-Shooting preserve tags must be placed on leg or neck or all birds harvested on preserve.
+On a licensed preserve, a minimum of 300 birds must be released the first year and 600 each year thereafter.
+All birds released must be roosters and must be marked by toe-clipping or enlarged nares (nostrils).
+Preserves can release hens but they do not count toward the mandated number of birds.
+If 800 birds are harvested (680 pen raised and 120 wild) then 800 roosters must be released in their place.
+Replacement birds must be released before hunting can start the next day.
+Shooting preserve tags must be placed on the leg or neck of all birds harvested on the preserve.

 Native Wild